Willian199/dart_ddi/README.md

 ## dispose

 Disposes of an instance, invoking any cleanup logic.
 This is particularly useful for instances with resources that need to be released.
-If it's a Singleton, they will be destroyed.
+Only applied to Application and Session Scopes

 ```dart
 void dispose<T>({Object? qualifierName});